cderenburger/wa211-vl-search-plugin/README.md

 ### [0.6] - 2016-06-04
 #### Added
  * Added documentation for creating links for both keyword and taxonomy searches
- * Added documention on adding features and needed liunk structures
+ * Added documentation on adding features and needed link structures

 #### Updated
  - Updated README.txt and README.md